cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise1/exercise1.md

 number 12345 if pushbutton `SW4` is pressed.

-You are required to design and debug the ISR program (using either Assembly or C language), and demonstrate the application to Dr Chris Jobling or Dr Tim Davies.
+You are required to design and debug the ISR program (using either Assembly or C language), and demonstrate the application to one of the demonstrators.

 ## Appendix A
 ### Sample Program in C